OpenVidu/openvidu.io-docs/docs/openvidu-pro/monitoring-elastic-stack.md

 ### [Metricbeat] Nginx Metrics

-This dashboard contains metrics about the deployed NGINX proxy which handles OpenVidu Requests.
+This dashboard contains metrics about the deployed NGINX proxy which handles all requests to the cluster.
 It includes:

-- Active connections: Number of active client connections including waiting connections.
+- Active connections: number of active client connections including waiting connections.
-- Request Rate: Rate of client requests.
+- Request Rate: rate of client requests.
-- Drops Rate: Dropped client connections.
+- Drops Rate: dropped client connections.
-- Accepts and Handled Rate: Number of accepted and handled client connections
+- Accepts and Handled Rate: number of accepted and handled client connections.
-- Reading / Writing / Waiting Rates: Number of connections where Nginx is reading / writing / waiting.
+- Reading/Writing/Waiting Rates: number of connections where Nginx is reading/writing/waiting.

 <div class="row">
     <div class="pro-gallery" style="margin: 5px 15px 35px 15px">